Heart of Asia

 Trustees:

-All trustees serve as volunteers without remuneration.
+The charity has 5 trustees who serve as volunteers without remuneration.
+Diane Barker, co-founder of the charity, is an artist and photographer with extensive connections to Tibet.
+All trustees serve without receiving any remuneration, payments or benefits from the charity.
 The charity has no paid staff and operates entirely through volunteer efforts.
-Leadership emphasizes working “with, and empowering, local people” in a manner that “supports the traditions, and suits the environmental conditions” of remote Himalayan areas.
+Leadership emphasises working “with, and empowering, local people” in a manner that “supports the traditions, and suits the environmental conditions” of remote Himalayan areas.

 How to Apply